The NYC Traveler Tips: Cycling in New York City

 For leisure and recreation, check out our favorite places and route to ride in New York City.
 Pick up a current bike map at any cycling store and mount up.
+These are suggested routes and are not intended as exact directions.
+Carry a bike map and keep a smartphone with you with a maps app to help.

-Below are a few of our favorite routes.
+Below are a few of our favorite routes for cycling in New York City.

 NOTE: There are many variations on the basic routes here.
 And this is only an introduction.

-1. Circle (some of) Manhattan: start on the East Side, from the 59th Street Bridge, ride on the streets on 1st Ave.
+1. Circle (some of) Manhattan: start on the East Side, from the 59th Street Bridge, ride uptown on the streets on 1st Ave.
 Take a left at East 62nd Street (or East 78th Street), and continue to the East River.
 Go up the ramp and ride along the East River (some parts may be currently under construction and will guide you through any detours).
 Come off at East 120 Street and ride to 2nd Ave.
 Make a left and then a right on West 119 St. From here, you should continue to make your way to the west side.
 Make a right onto St. Nicholas Ave.
 Make a left at West 125 St (sharing the road) to enter the Hudson River Greenway.
 Go to the right and continue all the way uptown to the George Washington Bridge (and the Little Red Lighthouse underneath).
 You can continue following the signs all the way over the bridge and back or turn around and follow the greenway all the way downtown, around the Battery and up the East Side.
 At East 37th Street, the signs will take you to 1st Avenue and you will end up back at the 59th Street Bridge.

 2. Enjoy Queens and Manhattan: At Vernon Boulevard and 36th Avenue, take the Roosevelt Island Bridge to the island.
 Ride around and then take either the tram or the F train to Manhattan.
 Ride up 1st Avenue to East 78th Street (some parts before that may be under renovation).
 Take the pedestrian bridge and ride the John Finney Walk along the East River.
 Take the Wards Island Bridge right after East 102 Street and tour Randall's Island.
 Head back to Manhattan or be brave and continue back to Queens on the RFK (Triboro) Bridge.